mzhr/mzhr.github.io/posts/using-forms-in-react-2023.md

 The more simple form libraries such as [react final form](https://final-form.org/react), [react-form-hooks](https://react-hook-form.com) and [formik](https://formik.org) are also more popular.
 Due to what has been rounded down by the broader developer community, this leaves us with a few simple, well used, form libraries to compare.

-*Note: I will also mention [TComb](https://github.com/gcanti/tcomb-form-native) is another popular one but hasn’t received much support since 2018.* s
+*Note: I will also mention [TComb](https://github.com/gcanti/tcomb-form-native) is another popular one but hasn’t received much support since 2018.*

-As Of 2023, There Are A Few Options
+As Of 2023, there are A few options;
 1. Local or basic forms built in-house
 2. [Formik](https://formik.org)
 3. [React form hooks (referred to as RHF here at times)](https://react-hook-form.com)